 1. Gas and Bloating

-If the women suspects she has Small Intestinal Bowel Over-Growth (SIBO), than I advice a lactulose breath test, and will usually prescribe Atrantril in the early stages of treatment.
+If the women suspect she has Small Intestinal Bowel Over-Growth (SIBO), then I advise a lactulose breath test, and will usually prescribe Atrantril in the early stages of treatment.
 SIBO is a common medical condition that I treat in my offices.
 And I find that women over the age of 40, particularly women who have busy stressful lives, are at risk of developing SIBO.
 SIBO is now thought to be the leading cause of many cases of Irritable Bowel Syndrome (IBS).